Chapter 6: Signal & Noise#

 array([1219, 2860, 3943, 5395, 6613])

-Next, we will create a boolean mask (see section 4.3.4) which is a series of True and False values indicating if the data point is above a threshold value or not.
-In this example, we are using 1 as a threshold, but another threshold value may be more appropriate for different data.
+Next, we will create a boolean mask (see section 4.3.4) which is a series of True and False values indicating if the data point is above a height value or not.
+In this example, we are using 1 as a height, but another height value may be more appropriate for different data.
 This is accomplished below by using the boolean > operator.
 The nmr[imax, 1] indexes the identified peaks from above and only returns the height values as a result of the 1.
 If the 1 was not included, we would get a collection of [ppm, height] pairs.

 mask = nmr[imax, 1] > 1